Household Hazardous Waste Collection Program

 Unwanted Medication Disposal

-Allegan County has recognized the impact that unwanted medications can effect our Environment, Health and Community.
-Allegan County has added permanent drop off boxes for unwanted medications at the below law enforcement agencies.
-This service is for unwanted over the counter or prescription medications that are in pill form.
+Allegan County has recognized the impact that unwanted medications can effect our Environment, Public Health and Community.
+Permanent drop off boxes for unwanted medications are available at these law enforcement agencies.
+This service is for unwanted medications.
 Please drop off during office hours.

 |Douglas City Police Dept.